Best Countries for Americans to Move to

 With a tourist visa, you can stay in Costa Rica for up to 90 days.
 For longer terms, we suggest you look for a residence.
 Two popular visa options are the Pensionado and the Rentista Program.

-Greece is another Mediterranean country that expats prefer to stay in.
+Greece is another Mediterranean country that expats prefer to move to.
 Compared to most other European countries, Greece offers a low cost of living as well.
 There are great pristine beaches and clear water for you to discover.
 You can enjoy the weather in Greece regardless of the season.
 For a more tranquil lifestyle, you may prefer rural areas both on the islands and on the mainland as well.

 The living standards are quite high.
-This means that living here is also expensive,similar in cost to Los Angeles.
+This means that living here is also expensive, similar in cost to Los Angeles.
 In return for this, you receive services of essential amenities, modern infrastructure, and a clean and safe environment as well.

 It offers amazing weather and a great landscape with its rugged mountains and medieval cities.
 It has a great coastline around the Adriatic Sea.

 Your options to gain temporary residency are buying a home, or starting a business, and hiring yourself as an employee.
-After a five-year-period, you can become a permanent resident.
+After a five-year period, you can become a permanent resident.
 An additional five more years will grant you citizenship as well.

 Not to mention that it has a stable social healthcare system and good education.
 It has a high quality of life, even the highest in the Americas.
 The cities of Toronto, Vancouver, and Calgary are considered the most livable cities in the world.